Harrylevesque/Expo2026/README.md

 oct 1
 continued on sept 29's work

+oct2
+crested a account with oracle cloud and trued to setup a vps for this project. i am basicly waiting for. spot to open with 4ocpus and 24 gb ram
 ----------------------------
 ### the plan
 create a system for loging in using a simple qr code scan